 Your phone will begin the process of resetting your device by deleting all information and data stored on your device.
 Once the process of reset completes, you can try using Bluetooth to check if it works.
 If your problem is fixed then you can restore all the data to your device.

 On the other hand, if your Bluetooth problem persists then chances are that there may be a problem in the physical connections which can be causing the issue.
 To solve the problem, take your phone to a professional or to the manufacturer.
 For phones that are under warranty, you may be able to get a replacement.

-What to do when my Bluetooth connect to the device but the Bluetooth shared has stopped ?
+What to do when my Bluetooth connects to the device but the Bluetooth shared has stopped?

 This was a common problem when users had updated to Android Jellybean 4.3.
 When the software added support for BLE (Bluetooth Low Energy), a bug caused the Bluetooth connection to drop with an error that said: “Unfortunately Bluetooth Share has Stopped”.
 The resolution for this issue was to use an app by the name of Bluetooth Crash Resolver.

 On the other hand, for users who would want to use a different solution, they can reset the device to Factory Settings.
 An update fixed the bug.
 So if you are using Jellybean 4.3 then you must consider updating the software to ensure that Bluetooth works as expected.